CHAPTERS 49-51

 With shaking hands, Richard searched through his own photos.
 He landed on a department photo and zoomed in.
 “And this is James.”

-Kaczmarek and Ganymede leaned in, and Richard realized they both had a common scar in the cartilage of their right ears, like a large hole had been clamped out of it.
+Kaczmarek and Ganymede leaned in, and Richard realized they both had a common disfigurement in the cartilage of their right ears, like a large hole had been clamped out of it.
 Ganymede wore a silver ring in his so that it accented his other earrings, while Kaczmarek had left his to scar.

 “Did you approve of your daughter’s friendship with him?”

 Richard hesitated.
 “Yeah, I guess.
 James was shy, and consumed with work, but I believed he was a good person.
 After the move, Heather didn’t have any local friends, and they were closest in age.
 She pestered him a bit, but I think she looked up to him, and she was interested in his work, which meant a lot to him.”
-He could feel Sue’s gaze on him.
+He could feel Su’s gaze on him.
 She, too, had known James and Heather were friends at work, but didn’t think he was nearly as dangerous as he had proved to be.
 “And she brought him out of his shell, so he seemed to appreciate her company too.”

-Sue crossed her arms.
+Su crossed her arms.

 “We honestly haven’t thought that far ahead,” Richard admitted.
 “He says he didn’t mean for all this to happen.”